Check CRP value

 FAQ: Frequently Asked Questions about Stress, Burnout, and Cortisol Levels

-What is the CRP value and why is it important?
+CRP value — what is it and why is it important?

-What is the CRP value and why is it important?
+CRP value — what is it and why is it important?

-The CRP value (C-reactive protein) is a marker for inflammation in the body.
+The CRP value (C-reactive protein) is an inflammation marker in the body.
 It indicates whether there is an acute or chronic inflammation and is often used to assess the severity and cause of inflammations.

 How is the CRP value measured?